Chapter 30 : A 'Friendly' Jinx

 “Better be careful,” Natalia said, throwing Rose an amused look that said that she knew exactly what her friend was thinking.
 “Rose doesn’t understand the idea of picking your battles.
 She might be rethinking your relationship.”

-“Has she actually admitted that we’re going out?” he responded, closing his eyes.
+“Has she actually admitted that we’re going out?” he responded, closing his eyes again.
 “Last I checked, she was having trouble with getting the words out.”

 After the lesson, he caught her hand before she could walk off with Albus and Natalia.
 They looked back, and she waved them on before looking at Scorpius.
-His green hair glinted in the sunlight, and she giggled.
+His green hair glinted in the sunlight, and she couldn’t help but let out a giggle.

 He sighed.
 “How bad is it?” he asked.